s252024/AI-essentials_EHBchatbot_SpillierSamantha/README.md

 ## Project Structure

 - `index.html`: The HTML file for the chatbot interface.
-- 'images': folder with the chosen background
+- `images/`: Folder containing images used in the project, including the background image.

 ## License